Hal Prewitt: Core International (Core)

-In late 1979, Prewitt as sole owner created Core International from the assets of International Computer and Southeast Computer Consultants.
-Initially Core was created as a for-profit association of owners and operators of small IBM computers.
-It sold mail-order computer supplies and developed software for users of the IBM 5100, 5110 and IBM 5120 systems.
+In late 1979, Prewitt created Core International from the assets of International Computer and Southeast Computer Consultants.
+Initially, Core was created as a for-profit association of owners and operators of small IBM computers.
+It sold mail-order computer supplies and developed software for users of the IBM 5100, 5110, and IBM 5120 systems.

 Prewitt built his first computer storage product for the IBM 5100 series because the machines did not have hard disk drives.
 Prewitt contracted with Control Data Corporation to manufacture the key component.
-Even though it was a niche product, the product became popular almost overnight when IBM discontinued its 5100 series and their customers turned to Core for parts and supplies.
+The product gained significant market traction after IBM discontinued its 5100 series, and within two years, Prewitt had sold $2.5 million worth of disk drives.
 Within two years, Prewitt had sold $2.5 million worth of disk drives.

-Core's second hardware and major software product also catered to the IBM orphans, a device and software that allowed IBM 5110/20 users to transfer data and programs from old bulky computers into new personal computers, which in 1981 were revolutionizing the computer industry.
+Core's second hardware and major software product also catered to the IBM orphans, a device and software that allowed IBM 5110/20 users to transfer data and programs from old bulky computers into new personal computers.
 Core's software was called PC51 and allowed any DOS personal computer to use, unmodified, any BASIC program written for the IBM 5110/20 series computer.
 IBM consequently approached Core to become an IBM dealer.
 Customers could buy an integrated IBM PC, which completely replaced IBM's 5100 computers, or optionally attach their 5100 to Core's local area network, connecting all machines.
-These were revolutionary products and Core was the only source.

 The company expanded internationally to include offices in Europe and Asia.
-In 1986, Inc Magazine selected Core as 21st in their annual list (Inc. 500) of the 500 fastest-growing private companies in the U.S..
+In 1986, Inc Magazine selected Core as 21st in their annual list (Inc. 500) of the 500 fastest-growing private companies in the U.S. and were building computers and related products.
 By 1990, Core was well known as an industry leading developer of disk array, computer data storage and backup products.
 COREtest became the industry standard and most often quoted benchmark used to test, evaluate and compare performance of hard disk drives.

-Many of Prewitt's products were the first of their kind, had no direct competition and were widely regarded for their superior performance and reliability.
-He was chairman and chief executive officer of Core until 1993 when the company was sold to Sony.
+Prewitt was chairman and chief executive officer of Core until 1993 when the company was sold to Aiwa.

 Prewitt Enterprises

-Prewitt is the Managing Member of Prewitt Enterprises, a Florida-based agricultural and investment business with offices in Boca Raton and Miami, Florida, and in Park City, Utah.
+Prewitt is the Managing Member of Prewitt Enterprises, a Florida-based agricultural and investment business he founded in 2004, with offices in Boca Raton and Miami, Florida, and in Park City, Utah.
 The agricultural part of the business grows oranges and at its peak produced more than 1.5 million half gallon cartons of orange juice per year with much of it used in Tropicana's Pure Premium.
 The investment division is active in private and public businesses in both the U.S. and internationally.

 Prewitt Management

-Prewitt is the Managing Member of Prewitt Management, a Florida-based fine-art photography business with offices in Boca Raton, Florida; Miami, Florida and Park City, Utah.
-Prewitt's photography is often of nature and panoramic landscapes.